celsohlsj/amazonia_deforestation/README.md

 ## Associated Publications:
 #### The map was used in the following manuscript:
-Silva Junior, C.H.L., Heinrich, V.H.A., Freire, A.T.G., Broggio, I.S., Rosan, T.M., Doblas, J., Anderson, L.O., Rousseau, G.X., Shimabukuro, Y.E., Silva, C.A., House, J.I., Aragão, L.E.O.C.
-Amazon fires in the 21st century: the year of 2020 in evidence .
-Scientific Data (2022). https://doi.org/
+Silveira, M.V.
+F., Silva-Junior, C.H.L., Anderson, L.O., Aragão, L.E.O.C.
+Amazon fires in the 21st century: the year of 2020 in evidence.
+Global Ecology and Biogeography (2022). https://doi.org/XXXXXXXXXXXXXXXXXX

 ## Dataset access
 #### Tiles structure of the dataset: